Photo by YAKOBCHUK VIACHESLAV at Shutterstock

 Vinegar is acidic and quite caustic if it isn’t diluted.
 Long-term use on skin can lead to inflammation and burns.
 Never apply vinegar to wounds.
 Its corrosive properties will cause pain and damage tissue in the wound bed.
 The most serious concern is letting illnesses or disorders go untreated due to belief in vinegar’s greatly exaggerated curative properties.

 You should always see a dermatologist if you’re concerned about a mole.
-A biopsy may be necessary for suspicious moles, and dermatologists in Fort Worth, TX, offer plenty of options to remove moles and treat warts.
+A biopsy may be necessary for suspicious moles, and dermatologists in Southlake, TX, offer plenty of options to remove moles and treat warts.

 Oil and Alcohol